stancld/zonelens/PLAN.md

   - [x] Define infrastructure requirements (e.g., EC2 for backend, S3 for frontend static assets, RDS for database if needed, or SQLite on EC2).
   - [x] Set up IAM roles and permissions.
   - [x] Configure VPC, subnets, security groups.
-  - [ ] Choose an appropriate EC2 instance type (t2.micro or t3.micro typically in free tier).
+  - [x] Choose an appropriate EC2 instance type (t2.micro or t3.micro typically in free tier).
-  - [ ] Set up RDS if chosen, or configure SQLite on the EC2 instance.
+  - [x] Set up RDS if chosen with PostgreSQL.
   - [ ] Configure S3 bucket for static frontend hosting (if applicable).
   - [ ] Set up CloudFront CDN for frontend (optional, but good practice).